x95castle1/docs-tap/install-components.md

     ```
     ingressSecret:
-      certificate: |
-        -----BEGIN CERTIFICATE-----
-        MIIFLTCCBBWgAwIBAgaSAys/V2NCTG9uXa9aAiYt7WJ3MA0GCSqGaIb3DQEBCwUA
-                                        ...
+        certificate: MIIC2DCCAcCgAwIBAgIBATANBgkqh ...
-        dHa6Ly9yMy5vamxlbmNyLm9yZzAiBggrBgEFBQawAoYWaHR0cDoaL3IzLmkubGVu
-        -----END CERTIFICATE-----
-      privateKey: |
-        -----BEGIN PRIVATE KEY-----
-        MIIEvQIBADAaBgkqhkiG9waBAQEFAASCBKcwggSjAgEAAoIBAaCx4nyc2xwaVOzf
-                                        ...
+        privateKey: MIIEpgIBAAKCAQEA7yn3bRHQ5FHMQ ...
-        IY/9SatMcJZivH3F1a7SXL98PawPIOSR7986P7rLFHzNjaQQ0DWTaXBRt+oUDxpN
-        -----END PRIVATE KEY-----
     ```

-    If you already have a TLS secret, follow these steps **before deploying any workshop**:
-    * Create the `learningcenter` namespace manually or the one you defined
-    * Copy the tls secret to the `learningcenter` namespace or the one you defined, and use the `secretName` property as in this example:
+    If you already have a TLS secret, you can copy it to the `educates` namespace or the one you defined, and use the `secretName` property as in this example:

     ```